-For Spring Quarter 2020, the University will be providing course instruction remotely.
-As instructors and others are working hard to move their content online and adapt their pedagogy, remote learners also need to prepare to access and make the most of this new format for instruction.
+Remote instruction will continue to be a component of the curriculum.
+As Instructors and others work hard to move their content online and adapt their pedagogy, remote learners also need to prepare to access and make the most of this new format for instruction.

-Below on this page, you will find policies related to Spring 2020 learning and and links to a range of other resources including on health and wellness and support for students with disabilities and for international students.
+Below on this page, you will find policies developed for Spring 2020 learning and links to a range of other resources including health and wellness and support for students with disabilities and for international students.

 - On the “Getting Started” page you will find basic information on tools that will be used in spring Instruction and how to access training.

 - On the “Learning Practices” page you will find information you may find useful in developing your learning strategy for remote instruction.

 - The “Tutoring” page has a growing aggregation of links to supports for learning.

 - On the “Other Learning Resources” page includes general resources to support you and opportunities for learning outside the classroom.

 - The “FAQs” page has frequently asked questions and answers to support you in learning remotely.